-Dulse & Rugosa’s shampoo bars are the perfect way to clean and condition your hair at the same time!
-Shampoo bars are gentle and conveniently compact for travel.
-Just wet your hair and gently massage the bar across your scalp.
+For those with straight hair, Sweet Melissa shampoo bar is the perfect solution.
+Infused with sugar kelp, it provides the protein your hair craves without weighing it down.
+These shampoo bars are gentle and conveniently compact for travel, making them easy to use on-the-go.
+Simply wet your hair and gently massage the bar across your scalp.
 A little shampoo goes a long way!

-The powerful blend of botanically infused oils in this shampoo bar conditions your hair without leaving it greasy.
-The addition of kelp helps moisten your skin by supplying rejuvenating antioxidants and nutrients to the skin, while also reducing inflammation and being an anti-microbial against harmful organisms.
-(1)
+These shampoo bars also contain a powerful blend of botanically infused oils that condition your hair without leaving it greasy.
+The addition of kelp helps to moisturize your skin by supplying rejuvenating antioxidants and nutrients while also reducing inflammation and being an anti-microbial against harmful organisms.
+Upgrade your hair care routine with Dulse & Rugosa's shampoo bars, a natural, eco-friendly and effective solution for your hair

 Ingredients: Rosehip and Sugar Kelp Tea, Saponified Oils of: Cocoa Butter, Coconut Oil, Rosehip infused Castor Oil, Calendula infused Sweet Almond Oil, Rosehip infused Olive Oil, Rosehip Oil, Powdered Kelp, and Essential Oils of Lavender, Rosemary, Bergamot, and Peppermint.